danielsauter/rapid-android-development/chapter-10-using-sqlite-databases.md

 Let’s explore `WHERE` clauses based on the code we’ve just worked on to visualize sensor data stored in our SQLite database table we’ve called `data`.
 We’ll leave the structure of the sketch intact but add a query that uses a `WHERE` clause to find only those records that match our condition.

 As a condition for our `WHERE` clause, let’s look for all the records that indicate the device is resting flat on the table (display pointing up).
 This is only the case if the *z*-axis shows a value of approximately `1` g, or `+9.81`, while the *x*- and *y*-axis values are close to `0`.
-Let’s use a white circle to indicate data points that match our condition, as shown in <!--ref linkend="fig.data.capture.clause" thispage="yes-->.
+Let’s use a white circle to indicate data points that match our condition, as shown in Figure 10.2, below.

 ![](images/SQLite/DataCaptureClause.png)
 #####Figure 10.2 - Refining SQL queries using WHERE clauses.